OpenHD/QOpenHD/app/telemetry/models/openhd_core/README.md

-This file needs to be kept in sync with openh core !
+This file needs to be kept in sync with openhd core !